 - Pyramid Point: If nothing else, do this!!
 The most beautiful views of Lake Michigan (pictured above).
 This is a small parking lot off M-22 with a small sign pointing the way.
 It is an easy hike along a dirt path, through the woods, and up to the top of a sand dune.
 We have done this with grandparents and infants.
 It is very doable!
 Do not take a stroller.
 I’ve seen it done, and it does not look fun.
 Take a baby carrier if you must.
 Don’t forget your camera!
 Oh, and feel free to run down the dune if you dare!

 - Sleeping Bear Dunes – Pierce Stocking Scenic Drive: That’s right, I said: drive!
 This is the best spot to view the dunes with minimal hiking involved.
-Take the scenic drive all the way to the top turn-off where the best view and awesome wooden overlook is located (pictured below).
+Take the scenic drive all the way to the top turn-off (stop #9) where the best view and awesome wooden overlook is located (pictured below).
+You will need to purchase a National Park day pass or annual pass to enter.
+There are primitive restrooms at some stops and picnic areas.
 Go here for more info: Pierce Stocking

 - Frankfort: One of our favorite little towns to walk through and shop.
-It has many of the same shops as Traverse City but less crowds.
+It has many of the same shops as Traverse City but fewer crowds.
 We usually do the drive up and down M-22 and this is as far South as we drive when staying in the TC area.

 - Empire Beach: Our favorite, kid-friendly beach with beautiful views of the dunes.